 Since Arizona follows the pure comparative blame concept, victims may seek compensation even if their carelessness also had a role in causing their injuries.
 Any damages will be reduced by the amount of guilt each party shares.

-Our lawyers at Zanes Law have the experience to defend clients in motorcycle and other vehicle accident claims.
+The Phoenix personal injury lawyers at Zanes Law have the experience to defend clients in motorcycle and other vehicle accident claims.
 Do you want a consultation with our motorcycle accident lawyers?
 Contact us today to schedule a free consultation.

 Call or text 866-499-8989 or complete a